RAB: Provable Robustness Against Backdoor Attacks: Provable Robustness Against Backdoors

-\end{cor} This result shows that, whenever the norms of the backdoor patterns is below a certain value, we obtain the guarantee that the classifier makes the same prediction on the test data with backdoors as it does when trained without embeded patterns in the training set.
+it is guaranteed $y_A = g(x + \Omega_x,\, \cD) = g(x + \Omega_x,\, \cD + \Delta)$. \end{cor} This result shows that, whenever the norms of the backdoor patterns are below a certain value, we obtain the guarantee that the classifier makes the same prediction on the test data with backdoors as it does when trained without embedded patterns in the training set.
 We can further simplify the robustness bound in~(\ref{eq:gaussian_bound}) if we can assume that an attacker poisons at most $r\leq n$ training instances with one single pattern $\delta$.
 In this case, the bound~(\ref{eq:gaussian_bound}) is given by

-We thus see that, as we know more about the capabilities of an attacker and the nature of the backdoor patterns, we are able to certify a larger robustness radius, proportional to the reciprocal of $\sqrt{r}$.
+We see that, as we know more about the capabilities of an attacker and the nature of the backdoor patterns, we are able to certify a larger robustness radius, proportional to $1/\sqrt{r}$.